Table of Contents:

 - Pawing at the mouth

-How Do I Keep my Puppies Teeth Healthy?
+How Do I Keep My Puppy’s Teeth Healthy?

-During your puppy’s annual dental exam, a veterinarian will examine your dog’s teeth and gums in much the same way that a dentist looks at yours.
+During your puppy’s annual oral exam, a veterinarian will examine your dog’s teeth and gums in much the same way that a dentist examines human teeth.
 The examination will include a visual and manual inspection to check for signs of gum disease, tooth discoloration, loose teeth, and indications of sensitivity or pain.
-Typically, your veterinarian will clean your dog’s teeth if there is a buildup of tartar or plaque.
-Your vet will probably recommend removing loose teeth and advise either removal or a root canal procedure if there’s tooth decay.
+Typically, a veterinarian will clean a dog’s teeth if there is a buildup of tartar or plaque.
+They may also recommend removing loose teeth and advise either removal or a root canal procedure if there’s tooth decay.
 Depending on the nature of the procedure, your dog may need to be immobilized using anesthetics.

-- Brushing should be done with a brush designed to remove plaque from under the gum line.
+- Brushing should be done with a utensil designed to remove plaque from under the gum line.

-- Pick a time of day that will become a convenient part of you and your puppy’s daily, or weekly, routine.
-Brushing before receipt of a treat can help your canine actually look forward to brushing time.
+- Pick a time of day that will become a convenient part of your puppy’s daily routine.
+Brushing before offering a treat can actually help your canine look forward to brushing time.

 - Use a soft-bristled toothbrush and veterinary toothpaste.
 Don’t use toothpaste that is designed for humans.

-- Start by offering your dog a taste of the veterinary toothpaste.
-Then, next time, have him taste the toothpaste, running your finger along the gums of his upper teeth.
+- Start by offering your puppy a taste of the veterinary toothpaste.
+Then, next time, have them retaste the toothpaste, running your finger along the gums of their upper teeth.
 Repeat the process with a toothbrush until your canine develops a comfort level.

-How Pet Insurance Helps Keep Your Puppy’s Mouth Healthy
+How Pet Insurance Can Keep Your Puppy’s Mouth Healthy

-It’s imperative that a puppy owner pays attention to the dental health of their puppy.
-By making dental care a regular part of your puppy’s routine, you are setting your puppy up for a healthy life.
-Another way to keep your puppy healthy is by getting them pet insurance.
-Having a puppy can get expensive.
-Vaccinations, spaying and neutering, dental exams, the prices can add up in a hurry.
-However, if your puppy has pet insurance, the steep cost of providing your puppy with the best veterinary and dental care available is made easier for you.
-Learn how having pet insurance can take the financial stress out of taking your puppy to the vet.
+It is imperative that a puppy owner pays attention to the oral health of their pet.
+By making dental care a regular part of your puppy’s routine, you are setting your dog up for a healthy life.
+Another way to keep your companion healthy is by getting them pet insurance.
+Having a puppy can get expensive, especially when unexpected illnesses or accidents occur.
+Annual vaccinations, dental exams, and spaying and neutering can all make the costs of pet ownership add up in a hurry.